A. David Andrews

 In the Irish Astronomical Journal Andrews reported a suspected outburst of a B7 spectral type star in Auriga, BD +31 1048.
-This enigmatic object was referred to by Prof.G.Haro as "Andrews' Star".
+This enigmatic object was referred to by Guillermo Haro as "Andrews' Star".
 This was a discovery made in his earliest work on flare stars and solar-related phenomena which he pioneered at Armagh Observatory.
-Andrews collaborated with several groups in UK, USA, especially with D.J.Mullan (Armagh & Bartol Research Inst.), and S.America, Russia, Armenia, Italy and Greece.
+Andrews collaborated with several groups in the United Kingdom and United States, especially with D. J. Mullan (Armagh & Bartol Research Inst.), and S.America, Russia, Armenia, Italy and Greece.
 He cooperated with G.Haro, director at the Tonantzintla Observatory in Mexico on stellar flares in young stellar clusters.
 Collaboration with W.E.Kunkel (Univ.Texas) and Sir Bernard Lovell at the Jodrell Bank radio telescope led to one of the earliest detections of large radio flares in UV Ceti-type stars, in the dMe star YZ CMi.
 What Andrews had observed at Armagh in 1968 turns out to have been what is now termed a stellar megaflare.

 In 1981 Andrews published from the Armagh Observatory his multi-colour (UBVI) measurements of over 16000 stars in a region rich in flare stars on Schmidt photographic plates, "A Photometric Atlas of the Orion Nebula".
 He used material from the SRC/UK Schmidt in Australia and the European Southern Observatory (ESO) and the Las Campanas Observatory (Univ.
 Toronto) in Chile.
 In the Irish Astronomical Journal he published a "Cyclopaedia of Telescope Makers" in seven parts in the 1990s.
 From 1984 he was actively engaged in the search for quasi-periodic ultraviolet and infrared variations in flare stars indicative of active regions and stellar rotation.
 He also collaborated with the Armagh astronomers, C.J.Butler, P.B.Byrne, J.G.Doyle and P.Panagi, and Japanese, Italian, UK and US astronomers, especially J.Linsky, in observations of the chromospheric rotation of RS CVn and BY Dra stars with the International Ultraviolet Explorer satellite.
 Andrews, now retired, and his wife, Mette, live in Dore, a village on the outskirts of the S.Yorkshire and Derbyshire border, near Sheffield, UK.